LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

 ### Run It

-1. Run Maven within the source directory to build the program:
+1. Run Maven within your project directory to build the program:

 	<!-- htmlmin:ignore -->
     ```bash